 “Comprehensibleantiquity is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to http://www.amazon.com.
 Some links in the following post are affiliate links.
 When you click on such affiliate links, Comprehensibleantiquity may earn a commission on follow up purchases from Amazon.”

 This post is the beginning of a series of blog posts as chapter reviews of the book Better Than Carrots or Sticks.
-See other reviews with the links below:
+Check out Optimize Your School by Lee Jenkins to create routine practices based on principles of continuous improvement to set strong management routines before students even enter the room.
+See other reviews below:

 - Comprehensible material engages students which helps classroom management.